Marker Logo

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical year for this entry is 1835.

 Location.
 30° 21.984′ N, 94° 59.943′ W. Marker is near Cleveland, Texas, in Liberty County.
-Marker is on Oakshade Road (Farm to Market Road 2212) 0.2 miles east of Pelican Road, on the right when traveling east.
+It is on Oakshade Road (Farm to Market Road 2212) 0.2 miles east of Pelican Road, on the right when traveling east.
 The marker is located in front of the church near the road next to the Texas HistoricalCommission marker.
 Touch for map.
 Marker is at or near this postal address: 1807 County Road 2212, Cleveland TX 77327, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Oak Shade Baptist Church (here, next to this marker); Burton B. Tarkington (approx. 3.8 miles away); The Schools of Tarkington Prairie (approx. 4.4 miles away); Old Wells' Store (approx. 5.2 miles away); Hill & Sara McClanahan House (approx. 5.4 miles away); Korean Conflict Memorial (approx. 5.6 miles away); Vietnam Veterans Memorial
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies: Oak Shade Baptist Church (here, next to this marker); Burton B. Tarkington (approx. 3.8 miles away); The Schools of Tarkington Prairie (approx. 4.4 miles away); Old Wells' Store (approx. 5.2 miles away); Hill & Sara McClanahan House (approx. 5.4 miles away); Korean Conflict Memorial (approx. 5.6 miles away); Vietnam Veterans Memorial

 Paid Advertisement